arjundas1/Forest-Cover-Prediction-using-Classification-Mining-Techniques-and-Deep-Learning/README.md

 In 1999, Jock A. Blackard and Denis J. Dean implemented Artificial Neural Network and Discriminant Analysis to predict the forest cover from various areas of the Roosevelt National Forest in Colorado, USA.

-However, we know from his paper that there is only 71.1% prediction accuracy in the model created by them.
-Our objective in this project is to find solutions to better the accuracy using the exact same dataset by creating various classification algorithms.
+However, we know from his paper that there is only 71.1% prediction accuracy in the model created by them using Artificial Neural Networks on various columns of data.
+Even though this method was better than previously implemented traditional Discriminant Analysis, our objective in this project is to find solutions to better the accuracy using the exact same dataset by creating various classification models.

-This dataset includes information on tree type, shadow coverage, distance to nearby landmarks (roads etc), soil type, and local topography.
-The dataset is very large having more than 581K item sets.
-Its usability is 5.9.
+This dataset includes information on tree type, shadow coverage, wilderness of the surrounding, distance to nearby landmarks (roads etc), soil type, local topography, etc. The dataset is very large having more than 0.5 million item sets.
+Its usability is 5.9 according to premiere data science websites.

-The above dataset is a part of the University of California Irvine Machine Learning Repository, and the source can be found [here](https://archive.ics.uci.edu/ml/datasets/Covertype), and also in the main branch of the repository as [covtype.csv](https://github.com/arjundas1/Forest-Cover-Prediction-using-Classification-Mining-Techniques-and-Deep-Learning/blob/main/covtype.csv).
+The above dataset has been taken from the University of California Irvine Machine Learning Repository, and the source can be found [here](https://archive.ics.uci.edu/ml/datasets/Covertype), and the dataset is also present in the main branch of the repository as [covtype.csv](https://github.com/arjundas1/Forest-Cover-Prediction-using-Classification-Mining-Techniques-and-Deep-Learning/blob/main/covtype.csv).
 Finally the accuracy and overall prediction performance of the model is gauged for efficient use.

 ## Tools Used